kernel-community/kernel/docs/module-1/meaning.md

 ---

-There's an internet-famous movie called [Good Copy, Bad Copy](https://www.youtube.com/watch?v=ByY6j0qzOyM), made in 2007, about intellectual property, piracy, and the fight against copyright law.
+There's an internet-famous movie called <a href="https://www.youtube.com/watch?v=ByY6j0qzOyM" target="_blank">Good Copy Bad Copy</a> made in 2007 about intellectual property, piracy, and the fight against copyright law.
 The central thesis is that the document which most protects our liberty is no longer the Declaration of Independence, or the Bill of Rights: it is the 50x50 matrix which is the decryption key for blu-ray disks.

 This is already outdated, but the premise is fascinating.
 The fight for liberty is not conducted with natural language in the form of political rhetoric: it is **hashed out in technical protocols**.
 What matters most is not what you say, but what function(s) you can get your language to execute.

-This has been true since Phil Zimmerman published the source code for [PGP as a book](https://books.google.co.za/books/about/PGP_Source_Code_and_Internals.html?id=xR4ZAQAAIAAJ&redir_esc=y) in 1995 in order to use the First Amendment to get around something called the Arms Export Control Act.
+This has been true since Phil Zimmerman published the source code for <a href="https://books.google.co.za/books/about/PGP_Source_Code_and_Internals.html?id=xR4ZAQAAIAAJ&redir_esc=y" target="_blank">PGP as a book</a> in 1995 in order to use the First Amendment to get around something called the Arms Export Control Act.
 Cryptography is so powerful, it is considered to be a munition by many governments.
 This is because it executes speech freely, without the need for legal or political protection, and therefore outside the realm of legal or political control.

 ## The Means